nasa-jpl/jsd/README.md

     * DO write DOXYGEN preambles to functions, structs, and enums
     * DO Explaining the enums and fixed values used by your driver
     * DO Include references to manufacturer provided documents
-    * DON't write excessively long inline comments in functions (target single line if possible)
+    * DON'T write excessively long inline comments in functions (target single line if possible)
       * Consider refactoring if you find yourself wanting to write paragraphs
     * Strive for brevity after all, "comments aren't compiled"
   * run clang-format before you submit a pull request
 * Once you have completed your work, Create a pull request to the "master" branch.
 * The "master" branch will be occasionally be given a tagged release as required
   * semantic versioning will updated to "master" and the git commit will be tagged
-  * Major Versions will denote changes to the API, which may break some user applications.
-  * Minor Versions will denote new features or driver additions that do not break user applications.
-  * Patch Versions will denote bug fixes or minor improvements and will not break user applications.
+  *

 # Code Format